Which Movie Is Claimed to Have “Cursed” Companies Featured Within It?

 Answer: Blade Runner

 What’s interesting about most of the “cursed” movies and the myths that surround them is that they almost always center on the actors or the people watching the movies.
-In the case of the acclaimed Sci-Fi movie Blade Runner, however, the focus of the alleged curse is more obscure: the companies who were featured via product placement.
+In the case of the acclaimed sci-fi movie Blade Runner, however, the focus of the alleged curse is more obscure: the companies that were featured via product placement.
 What curse befell them?
-The worst curse that can befall a company–lose of revenue at best and collapse at worst.
+The worst curse that can befall a company—loss of revenue at best and collapse at worst.

 The crux of the folklore around the “Blade Runner Curse” is the number of companies featured in the movie that lost market standing.
-The movie was released in 1982 but is set 2019.
-Inclusion of popular products of the day was essentially a nod to their popularity and their long standing appeal; in many cases that nod was a bit premature.
+The movie was released in 1982, but is set in 2019.
+The inclusion of popular products of the day was essentially a nod to their popularity and their long-standing appeal; in many cases, though, that nod was a bit premature.

 Atari, the dominant player in the home video game market the year the movie was released, was a shell of its former self within a decade of Blade Runner’s release.
-Pan Am and Cuisinart were also featured in the movie; both filed for bankruptcy within the decade.
-Bell Phones was featured in the film; the Bell System monopoly was broken up the year the film was released.
+Pan Am and Cuisinart were also featured in the movie; both filed for bankruptcy within a decade.
+The Bell Telephone Company was featured in the film and the Bell System monopoly was broken up the year after the film was released.
 RCA, a titan in the electronics industry, was bought out and folded into parent company General Electric.
 Even the unflappable Coca-Cola took a hit after the movie with their much hated New Coke fiasco in 1985.